Fillo468/Emotion-Recognition-Multimodal-Fusion-/README.md

 The final output is a structured feature table used for machine learning experiments.

 This produces a compact physiological representation of the AMIGOS dataset, ready to be compared and fused with the vocal features extracted from the EMOVOME dataset.

 ---

+## Regression — EMOVOME (Vocal Features)

+After preprocessing and feature selection, the regression experiments on the EMOVOME dataset are performed using the selected vocal acoustic features.

+1. Input dataset

+The regression stage uses the cleaned EMOVOME dataset obtained after preprocessing.

+The dataset contains:

+- 999 samples
+- 24 selected vocal features

+Non-predictive columns such as sample identifiers and target labels are removed before model training.

+2. Target normalization

+To make EMOVOME compatible with the physiological targets extracted from the AMIGOS dataset dataset, emotional annotations are rescaled.

+The original EMOVOME target values:

+{-2, -1, 0, 1, 2}

+are mapped to the AMIGOS-compatible range:

+{1, 3, 5, 7, 9}

+using the transformation:

+y = 2x + 5

+This alignment allows direct comparison between vocal and physiological regression outputs.

+3. Train / validation / test split

+The dataset is divided into three disjoint subsets:

+* Training set: 60%
+* Validation set: 20%
+* Test set: 20%

+A fixed random seed (random_state = 42) is used to ensure reproducibility.

+4. Feature standardization

+All vocal features are standardized using z-score normalization.

+The scaler is fitted only on the training set and then applied to validation and test sets.

+This ensures consistent feature scaling across the entire regression pipeline.

+5. Regression models

+Two independent Random Forest regressors are trained:

+- Arousal regressor
+n_estimators = 500
+max_depth = None
+min_samples_split = 5
+bootstrap = True

+- Valence regressor
+n_estimators = 100
+max_depth = 10
+min_samples_split = 10
+bootstrap = True

+These hyperparameters were selected through preliminary *grid search* optimization.

+Separate models are trained for the two emotional dimensions because arousal and valence may exhibit different predictive patterns.

+6. Model persistence

+The trained vocal regressors are saved as serialized models for later reuse in the late fusion stage:

+modello_voce_arousal.pkl
+modello_voce_valence.pkl

+7. Evaluation metrics

+Performance is evaluated on both validation and test sets using the following regression metrics:

+* MSE — Mean Squared Error
+* RMSE — Root Mean Squared Error
+* MAE — Mean Absolute Error
+* R² — Coefficient of Determination

+8. Test performance

+The results indicate that vocal features provide a stronger predictive signal for arousal than for valence in the EMOVOME dataset.

+---